market-sentiment-analyzer-tool/msat/README.md

 ## Reddit

-For each of these tables, posts/comments are stored in our database.
 For the case of Reddit, the posts and comments scraped are stored this way:

 |subreddit  |post_id|comment_id|date       |score|sentiment|description|
 |-----------|-------|----------|-----------|-----|---------|-----------|